 - 1. First Paper.
 This will be a fairly short (3-5 pages) analytic paper based on one of the first units we cover in the class.
 You will discuss in your own words the connections and/or contrasts you see between the any two texts we have read: how do these texts define, challenge, or complicate the idea of the "American dream," or offer different perspectives on the way(s) in which America has been imagined? - 2.
 Second Paper.
 This will be a somewhat longer paper (at least 5 pp.) involving research.
 You will focus on one of a choice of texts covered in class, and research several different critical interpretations of it (ideally, different critics' perspectives on some particular issue within the text).
 Your paper will discuss the interpretive issue(s) the text raises, explain the arguments of your critical sources, and offer your own response to or evaluation of these issues and arguments. - 3.
 Third Paper.
 This final paper will ask you to think as an editor or teacher.
 From our readings in the course (adding, if you wish, other selections from the Heath Anthology or covered in Multicultural Literature if you've taken that course) you will select 3-5 texts to be grouped together within a special section in an (imaginary) secondary-school American literature anthology.
-The section might be organized around the theme of this course, or around another theme or concept if you wish.
-Your paper (4-6 pp.) will be the introduction to your section that would be printed in the anthology, guiding readers into how they should think about the concept of the section and about the particular works you've included. - 4.
+The section might be organized around the theme of this course, or around any other theme or concept in American literature that you choose.
+Your paper (4-6 pp.) will be either a proposal to the anthology's publisher for a unit you think should be included in the anthology, or the introduction to the selections that would appear in the published book, guiding readers into how they should think about the concept of the section and about the particular works you've included. - 4.
 Short written responses.
 You will have six 1-2 page written responses due at various points in the semester.
 These should be typed, but are meant to be relatively informal and journal-like, articulating your response to and/or wonderings about one or more recent readings, either on its/their own or in connection to particular course units or themes.
 See the page at the end of this syllabus for more information. - 5.
 Final Exam.
-The exam will include A) a short-answer section in which you will be asked to identify the authors of and answer questions on passages from works covered throughout the syllabus; B) an essay section with one question on In the Heart of America and one question on other readings in Units 8 and/or 9.
-There will be a choice of topics for each of these two questions.
+The exam will include A) a short-answer section in which you will be asked to identify the authors of and answer questions on passages from works covered throughout the syllabus; B) an essay section, most likely asking you to respond to one question (out of several choices) on Angels in America.
 I will give you a handout with more detailed information about the final exam near the end of the semester.